Petrobras management quits, race on to find replacements

 "We believe replacing Foster will not solve the company's problems," Alves wrote in a note to clients.
 "There are still too many risks regarding the corruption scandal, and we are not fully convinced that the new chief executive will necessarily be an improvement."

-(Additional reporting by Jeferson Ribeiro, Anthony Boadle, Asher Levine, Guillermo Parra-Bernal, Marta Nogueira, Rodrigo Viga Gaier and Brad Haynes; Editing by Todd Benson, W Simon, Jonathan Oatis and Andrew Hay)
+(Additional reporting by Jeferson Ribeiro, Anthony Boadle, Asher Levine, Guillermo Parra-Bernal, Marta Nogueira and Rodrigo Viga Gaier; Editing by Todd Benson, W Simon and Jonathan Oatis)